 When a trustee proactively reports a privacy breach to the IPC, a file will be opened.
 The trustee will be asked to complete and provide the IPC’s Questionnaire and other relevant material within 30 days.

-The Questionnaire takes trustees through the four best practice steps of responding to a breach (containment, notification, investigate, and prevent future breaches).
+The Questionnaire takes trustees through the four best practice steps of responding to a breach (containment, notification, investigation, and prevention of future breaches).
 Through this process of answering the questions, the completed Questionnaire should provide the IPC with what is required to conduct our investigation.
 If further information is required, the IPC will advise.

 Once the IPC receives the relevant material, it will review the file and make a decision.
 The possible outcomes are as follows:

-- if an affected individual makes a formal complaint, the Commissioner may determine that a report will be issued; or
+- If an affected individual makes a formal complaint, the Commissioner may determine that a report will be issued.

 Once the IPC has made a decision, the trustee will be advised if a report will be issued or not.
 The trustee will also be notified if an affected individual makes a formal complaint which would also result in a public report.

 Summary of investigation process

 - A privacy complaint is received at the IPC or a trustee proactively reports a breach to the IPC.
 It will be assigned to an Intake Officer.

 - The Intake Officer will ensure all necessary information has been received from the complainant, trustee, or other parties.
 When there is a complainant, the Intake Officer will attempt early resolution between the parties.